Modelling LAEs in the Epoch of Reionization with OBELISK: Estimate of

-In Figure \ref{fig:central_flux} we are showing \fescLyC as a function of the central flux fraction for our sample, with the cut from \citet{Naidu_2021} as the dashed black line: the point on the left of the vertical dashed line would be expected to have $\fescLyC < 10\%$ solely based on its $f_{\mathrm{cen}}$, while points on the right of the line would have $\fescLyC > 20\%$.
-In the figure, the dark purple points are those of our sample that fit the criteria from \citet{Naidu_2021}, and the pastel points are those that do not.
-We are also showing the running median with the solid purple line, which clearly lies almost an order of magnitude below the criterion of \citet{Naidu_2021}, indicating that for the typical sightline of our simulated LAEs, $f_{\rm cen}$ is not a good predictor of \fescLyC.
-Here we would like to note that the upturn in \fescLyC at high \lya{} $f_{\rm cen}$ is purely due to low number statistics, as the median in the last two bins is only calculated on one data point.
+In Figure \ref{fig:central_flux}, we show \fescLyC as a function of the central flux fraction for our sample, with the divide from \citet{Naidu_2022} as the dashed black line: the point on the left of the vertical dashed line would be expected to have $\fescLyC < 10\%$ solely based on its $f_{\mathrm{cen}}$, while points to the right of the line would have $\fescLyC > 20\%$.
+In the figure, the dark purple points are those in our sample that fit the criteria from \citet{Naidu_2022}, and the pastel points are those that do not.
+We also show the running median with the solid purple line, which clearly lies almost an order of magnitude below the criterion of \citet{Naidu_2022}, indicating that for any given $f_{\rm cen}$ most of the sight lines in our sample would be classified as non-leakers.
+This implies that for the typical sight line of our simulated LAEs, $f_{\rm cen}$ is not a good predictor of \fescLyC.
+Here, we would like to note that the upturn in \fescLyC at high \lya{} $f_{\rm cen}$ is purely due to low number statistics, as the median in the last two bins is only calculated on one data point.

-As already described in the previous section, we expect leftover \lya{} flux at line center to be an indicator of \fescLyC.
-The amount of leftover flux can be estimated as the fraction of flux at line center over the continuum flux since the presence of flux at the trough of the \lya{} profile above the continuum should indicate the escape through transparent channels.
-This ratio could therefore be a reliable indicator of properties of the ISM which favor Lyman Continuum leakage. \cite{gazagnes_2020} derived a predictor for \fescLyC based on the ratio between the flux at the trough of the \lya{} spectrum and the continuum flux, calibrated on a sample of 22 star forming galaxies with spectroscopy in the rest-frame UV.
+As was already described in the previous section, we expect leftover \lya{} flux at the line center to be an indicator of \fescLyC.
+The amount of leftover flux can be estimated as the fraction of flux at the line center over the continuum flux, since the presence of flux at the trough of the \lya{} profile above the continuum should indicate the escape through transparent channels.
+This ratio could therefore be a reliable indicator of properties of the ISM that favor LyC leakage. \cite{gazagnes_2020} derived a predictor for \fescLyC based on the ratio between the flux at the trough of the \lya{} spectrum and the continuum flux, calibrated on a sample of 22 star-forming galaxies with spectroscopy in the rest-frame UV.
 The relation is as follows: